Properties not acquired under Right to Buy legislation

 Therefore if you have purchased a property and no specific overage was agreed, then there is to be a consideration payable in line with the increased value resulting from the new planning permission.
 This will be based upon 30% of the uplift in the development value of the property or land.

-Once completed, the covenant application form should be send with any supporting documents to email@example.com or to Corporate Estates, Borough of Poole, Civic Centre, Poole, Dorset, BH15 2RU.
+Once completed, the covenant application form should be sent with any supporting documents to email@example.com or to Corporate Estates, Borough of Poole, Civic Centre, Poole, Dorset, BH15 2RU.